 But I’m more than that.

-I’m an avid reader, an aspiring author, a Disney lover, a 24-year-old Harry Potter fanatic.
-I love taking photos with my Polaroid camera.
+I’m an avid reader, an aspiring author, a Disney lover, a 25-year-old Harry Potter fanatic.
+I love taking photos.
 I enjoy jumping over waves in the ocean.
 I order tea from London because it reminds me of the weekend I spent in England when I was younger.
 I’m constantly quoting Chandler Bing.
 More than anything, I’m just a girl who wants to help people.
 I’m a Mental Health Advocate.
+I cancel plans because I’m too nervous about going through with them.
+During a panic attack, I clam up and shut down and fold into myself.
 I’m anxious more often than not.
-But I promise you this…
+But I promise you this,

 I am not my anxiety,